OpenSourceEconomics/respy/doc/source/development.rst

 Test Battery
 ------------

 You can have a look at our tests `online <https://github.com/restudToolbox/package/tree/master/respy/tests>`_.
 We also build a testing infrastructure, that allows to test the functionality of the **respy** package for numerous alternative parameterizations (`link <https://github.com/restudToolbox/package/tree/master/development/testing>`_).
 We also upgraded the original *Fortran* codes developed by the authors and compare simulated samples between our package and their implementation.
+Our testing process is automated using **pytest**.

 Continuous Integration Workflow
 --------------------------------